riskiilyas/Pygame-Dijkstra-Visualizer/README.md

 ## About

-This repository contains the code of the shortest path algorithm visualizer written in Python for the Quiz 2 of Design & Analysis of Algorithm IUP Class of 2022
+_Quiz 2 project for Design & Analysis Algorithm IUP 2022 where
+we made a shortest path finder in a maze using Djikstra's algorithm_

 **Group Members**